 The new gods of the Solar Era, went it alone, so to speak, divorcing their previous lovers & bringing the world into being through their word.
 It couldn't have been more different!

-The theme is universal as we have seen throughout.
+The themes are universal.
 Something precious is lost, searched for, and finally found.
 Only then can the kingdom thrive.
 It is no coincidence that our heroes are so frequently called to discover a lost, female figure.
 The tales alert us the missing dimension in both the personal and collective life - and show us what needs to be done to restore a healthy balance.